King County Comprehensive Plan: Proposing a change - the amendment process

 - Submit a Docket Form and receive a reply from King County which will provide an evaluation of the request.

-- For applicants choosing to continue following receipt of your docket reply from King County, submit a land use pre-application meeting request form, available in PDF* or fill-in MS Word* format, to the Department of Permitting and Environmental Review.
+- For applicants choosing to continue following receipt of your docket reply from King County, submit a land use pre-application meeting request form to the Department of Permitting and Environmental Review.
 Staff will schedule a meeting with the owner to discuss the proposed changes.

-- Following the pre-application meeting, applicants who wish to continue with their proposal must then submit an official Site-Specific Amendment Application Form, available in PDF* or fill-in MS Word* format, and pay a $1,500 fee.
+- Following the pre-application meeting, applicants who wish to continue with their proposal must then submit an official Site-Specific Amendment Application Form and pay a fee.

 - Within 120 days after the application is determined to be complete, the County prepares a recommendation on the proposal and sets a hearing date.
 Property owners within a 500 foot radius of the property (or, at least 20 surrounding property owners) and others who have requested information regarding the application receive notice of the hearing date.

 - The Hearing Examiner conducts a hearing and prepares a report that includes recommendations for all land use amendments proposed that year.

 - On January 15, the Examiner's report is sent to the King County Council.
 These amendments are then considered in conjunction with the Executive's recommendations, which the Council receives March 1.